 Events not to be missed include seasonal carnivals:

 Venice is the “shopper’s paradise” since it’s full of trendy boutiques and independent shops.
 Visitors can find plenty of genuine bargains.

 The best shopping areas in Venice are around the San Marco region, the Mercerie and also close to the Calle dei Fabbri.

 Also, regular fish markets are held alongside the Grand Canal and are popular with both locals and visitors to the city.

 With a vast selection of restaurants, cafes, and eateries, Venice offers many traditional Venetian dishes and wines.

-Some of them include freshly made pizzas, pastas, paninis, cheeses, and salads.
+Some of them include freshly made pizzas, pasta, paninis, cheeses, and salads.

 Furthermore many other cuisine types are also available aimed at tourists visiting the city, such as fast-food outlets and bars.

-Al fresco dining is particularly popular in the city and around San Marco area, known locally as ‘Piazza San Marco’.
+Alfresco dining is particularly popular in the city and around the San Marco area, known locally as ‘Piazza San Marco’.